kimci86/bkcrack/readme.md

     bkcrack -c cipherfile -k 12345678 23456789 34567890 -d decipheredfile

-The data will only be deciphered and not decompressed.
-An external tool may be used to do it.
+### Decompress

+The deciphered data might be compressed depending on whether compression was used or not when the zip file was created.
+If deflate compression was used, a Python 3 script provided in the `tools` folder may be used to decompress data.

+    tools/inflate.py < decipheredfile > decompressedfile

 ### Number of threads